 In 1964, she moved to Rome, a decision inspired by her study of Renaissance art at Claremont.
 She started painting various facets of abstraction and lived for seven years with the man who would become the father of her son.
 She had her first show in Rome at the Galleria La Salita.
-In 1969, she returned to the United States and earned an M.F.A. from the University of California, Irvine.
-There she abandoned a “Pop-Minimal” style of abstraction and immersed herself in the monochrome.
+In 1969, she returned to the United States and enrolled in the first M.F.A. program from the University of California, Irvine.
+There she was mentored by Light and Space pioneer Robert Irwin, exploring color and how light bounces off it.
+She abandoned a “Pop-Minimal” style of abstraction and immersed herself in the monochrome.

 In the 1970s, after settling in New York, she worked with pure color on paintings that were without figuration or composition.
 She started by making a drawing of short vertical marks that started in the upper left hand corner of the paper and then filled the entire page.
 This work, “April 13, 1972,” and other such drawings helped her formulate her strategy for her monochrome paintings.
 “I then took those same strokes and applied them to brushstrokes.”
 These small, repeating strokes make her paintings feel as if they were vibrating.